mevdschee/php-crud-api/README.md

     method path       - parameters               - description
     ---------------------------------------------------------------------------------------------------
-    POST   /login     - username + password      - logs a user in by username and password POST   /logout    -                          - logs out the currently logged in user GET    /me        -                          - returns the user as which you're currently logged in
+    POST   /register  - username + password      - adds a user with given username and password POST   /login     - username + password      - logs a user in by username and password POST   /logout    -                          - logs out the currently logged in user GET    /me        -                          - returns the user as which you're currently logged in